chstruppix/mrhack/README.md

 I hope this repo stands valuable to you, both practically and educatively, while staying ethical in scope and purpose.

 To access my notes, simply download and install a working version of CherryTree (language: English) based on your Operating System on https://www.giuspen.com/cherrytree/
-After that, download the file 'mrhack.ctx' provided in this repo and run it on CherryTree.
+After that, download the file 'mrhackk.ctb' provided in this repo and run it on CherryTree.
 Make changes as need-be BUT give proper credits upon usage (as required by the MIT License this repo carries).

 These notes cover in-brief the very basics of Kali Linux, tools used for reconnaissance, enumeration and exploitation on a wide variety of systems with basic vulnerabilities and exploitation on Active Directory.